Loop electrical excision procedure: Process

 When performing a LEEP, the physician uses a wire loop through which an electric current is passed at variable power settings.
 Various shapes and sizes of loop can be used depending on the size and orientation of the lesion.
 The cervical transformation zone and lesion are excised to an adequate depth, which in most cases is at least 8 mm, and extending 4 to 5 mm beyond the lesion.
 A second pass with a more narrow loop can also be done to obtain an endocervical specimen for further histologic evaluation.

-The LEEP technique results in some thermal artifact in all specimens obtained due to the use of electricity which simultaneously cuts and cauterizes the lesion, but this does not generally interfere with pathological interpretation.
+The LEEP technique results in some thermal artifact in all specimens obtained due to the use of electricity which simultaneously cuts and cauterizes the lesion, but this does not generally interfere with pathological interpretation provided depth is not exceeded.
+The thermal artifact can be a function of depth and time.

 Complications

 Complications are less frequent in comparison to a cold-knife conization but can include infection and hemorrhage.

-A survey study has indicated that the LEEP procedure does not appear to affect fertility.
-On the other hand, a case-control study has found an association between surgical treatment of CIN lesions and risk of infertility or subfertility, with an odds ratio of approximately 2.
-Scarring of the cervix is a theoretical mechanism of causing trouble conceiving.
-This scar tissue can be massaged or broken up in a number of ways, thus allowing the cervical opening to dilate back to normal size.